Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Visualization of Data Augmentation

 \section{Visualization of Data Augmentation}

-As shown in the visualization of data augmentations in Figure~\ref{fig:data_augmentation}, AddNoise, Drift, and Dropout are applied in a multiplicative manner to ensure that the augmentation magnitude is neither overshadowed by the original signal nor dominates it.
+As shown in the visualization of data augmentations in Figure~\ref{fig:data_augmentation}, AddNoise, Drift, and Dropout are applied in a multiplicative manner to ensure that the augmentation magnitude neither overshadows the original signal nor dominates it.